 These planters are featured under the letter P in the A to Z of denim crafts.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 What you need to make a recycled Jean planter

 - The seams, hems, and waistbands from a few pairs of old jeans

 How to make a recycled jean planter

-- Apply Mod Podge to both the inside of the denim strip and the outside of the tin can.
-Then wrap the jean seam round the tin can and hold in place with a pin.
+Step 2: Apply Mod Podge to both the inside of the denim strip and the outside of the tin can.
+Then wrap the jean seam around the tin can and hold it in place with a pin.

-- Once the Mod Podge has dried remove the pins.
+Step 4: Once the Mod Podge has dried, remove the pins.
 To tidy up the bit of the back of the jean planter where the seams meet, glue on another denim strip.
 Again using Mod Podge and pins to hold it in place as it drys.

 I only used the seams and hems of denim jeans in this project.
-If you want to see how I recycle the pockets of jeans you should check out my Denim Pocket Organiser.
-And if you are looking for away to use up all your little scrap pieces of denim check out my No-Sew Denim Patchwork Suitcase, or my Denim Patchwork Chair.
+If you want to see how I recycle the jeans pockets, you should check out my Denim Pocket Organiser.
+And if you are looking for a way to use up all your little scrap pieces of denim, check out my No-Sew Denim Patchwork Suitcase, or my Denim Patchwork Chair.

 - Unique Table Lamp With A Denim Lampshade